Yaler is a relay infrastructure for secure access to embedded systems

-The YalerTunnel daemon enables remote SSH access to embedded Linux devices.
-Conveniently debug, monitor or update your devices using any terminal or standard tool.
+The YalerTunnel daemon enables remote SSH access to embedded Linux.
+Debug, monitor or update your devices using any terminal or standard tool.

-Build apps or rich clients that talk to your connected products.
+Build apps that talk to your product.
 Use any standard Web library.
-Move user interface complexity to the app, where it's easier to update.
-Keep hardware lean.
+Move UI complexity to the app, where it's easier to update.
+Keep your hardware lean.

-Yaler enables secure tunneling of most TCP-based, proprietary and legacy protocols.
-Use VNC to monitor a machine, or collect data stored in a local DB, without compromising on security.
+Yaler tunnels most TCP-based proprietary and legacy protocols.
+Use VNC to operate a machine.
+Collect data stored in a local DB.
+Keep your plant secure.

-Remote access to local gateways enables the configuration and control of other devices in the same network, even if those use alternative transport like Bluetooth Smart, ZigBee or 6LoWPAN.
+Remote access to local gateways enables the configuration and control of other devices at the same location, even if those use alternative transports.

-Once your device is accessible and addressable from the Web, integration with existing Web applications or 3rd party services is straight forward.
-HTTP keeps the services nicely decoupled.
+Once your device is accessible and addressable from the Web, integrating it with existing Web applications or 3rd party services becomes straight forward.

 Used in building and home automation, environmental monitoring, tele-medicine and more.